programmatom/TreeLib/index.md

 *TreeLibUtil.dll*|Contains the `HugeList<>` implementation.

 Of these, *TreeLibInterface.dll* is the only one that is required.
 Of the other assemblies, you can include only the ones containing implementations you need.

+###Referencing in Code

+The namespace for TreeLib is `TreeLib` for all assemblies, so add a `using Treelib;` (C#) statement to the source files that need to access the interfaces or classes.

 What's in those assemblies?
 How do I actually create a tree?
 ---